bsdimp/freebsd-git-docs/faq.md

 ```
 Note: Do not, repeat do not, add --hard here since that also removes the changes from your tree.

-Now, if you are lucky, the change needs to be split up falls entirely along file lines.
+Now, if you are lucky, the change needing to be split up falls entirely along file lines.
 In that
 case you can just do the usual `git add` for the files in each group than do a `git commit`.
 Note:
 when you do this, you'll lose the commit message when you do the reset, so if you need it for
 some reason, you should save a copy (though `git log $HASH` can recover it).

 If you are not lucky, you'll need to split apart files.
-There's another tool to do that you
+There's another tool to do that which you
 can apply one file at a time.
 ```
 git add -i foo/bar.c
 ```
-will step through the diffs, prompting you one at time whether to include or exclude the hunk.
+will step through the diffs, prompting you, one at time, whether to include or exclude the hunk.
 Once you're done, `git commit` and you'll have the remainder in your tree.
 You can run it
 multiple times as well, and even over multiple files (though I find it easier to do one file at a time
 and use the `git rebase -i` to fold the related commits together).